Box tree moth

 Larvae that are feeding on boxwood plants can be controlled with a biological pesticide containing Bacillus thuringiensis subsp. kurstaki.
 Multiple treatments may be necessary.
 Consider contacting a local landscaping company for help with treatment.

-If you think you have spotted a box tree moth or signs of infestation on a boxwood shrub outside of Ontario, report it immediately.
+If you think you have spotted a box tree moth or signs of infestation on a boxwood shrub outside of New Brunswick, Newfoundland, Nova Scotia, Prince Edward Island, Quebec or Ontario, report it immediately.

 Where it is

 Box tree moth is a regulated pest in Canada.
-It is established in Ontario in the areas between Toronto and Windsor, and Toronto and Niagara.
 In Canada, this pest is found exclusively on boxwood shrubs.

-In the summer of 2023, box tree moth was additionally confirmed on residential properties in Quebec, Nova Scotia and New Brunswick.
-Ontario, Quebec, New Brunswick, Nova Scotia, and Newfoundland and Labrador are considered the areas regulated for box tree moth in Canada.
+In the summer of 2023, box tree moth was confirmed on residential properties in Quebec, Nova Scotia and New Brunswick.
+In the summer of 2024, the pest was confirmed at a residence in Prince Edward Island.
+Ontario, Quebec, New Brunswick, Nova Scotia, Newfoundland and Labrador and Prince Edward Island are considered the areas regulated for box tree moth in Canada.
+See a map of the regulated areas for box tree moth in Canada.

 What to look for